anna-kapitonova/RNA_seq_synucleinopathies_NO/README.md

 Venn's diagram (R script) was used to estimate the number of common genes with differential expression between differenent brain tissues.

 ### Results
-1. Expression of NOS1AP does not differ significantly in brain tissues of patients with synucleinopathies, althoug there is a tendency to decrease in prefrontal cortex (p=0.08) and substantia nigra (p=0.09) of patient with Parkinson's disease.
+1. Expression of NOS1AP does not differ significantly in brain tissues of patients with synucleinopathies, although there is a decreasing tendency in prefrontal cortex (p = 0.08) and substantia nigra (p = 0.09) of patient with Parkinson's disease.

 ![](./plots/NOS1AP_expression.png)